listr2/listr2/README.md

 There are times other than nonTTY environments that you want to use a verbose renderer instead of the default renderer.

 For these times you needed to create a `getRenderer` kind of method and return the renderer value to renderer.
-But with the added complexity of the types, it is a bit more buggy to show it returns `default` for autocompelete purposes.
+But with the added complexity of the types, it is a bit more buggy to show it returns `default` for auto-complete purposes.

 You can now pass in a function that returns a boolean, or directly a boolean for automatically stepping down to the `nonTTYRenderer` when the condition is met.